Categories

 Post-sale brand advocacy

 Another way of looking at word-of-mouth is to think of it as post-sale brand advocacy.
-It turns out that most organizations spend the vast majority of their marketing dollars trying to move the process toward the sale and very little to encourage and support post-sale brand advocacy.
+It turns out that most companies spend the vast majority of their marketing dollars trying to move the process toward the sale and very little to encourage and support post-sale brand advocacy.
 This kind of advocacy is actually critical to the success of many brands.
 It is sometimes quantified as a Net Promoter Score, a number based on the question “How likely are you to recommend our product or service?”

 How likely indeed if you are simply satisfied?
 In answering this question “promoters” must give a 9 or 10 on a scale from 0 to 10.
 Only if you were deeply satisfied by a process, product or people—people who seemed able to read your mind because they understood you so well, and who did everything in their power to make sure that you were deeply satisfied—will inspire you to become such a brand promoter.

-So, are your customers satisfied?
+So my friend, are your customers satisfied?
 Yes?
 Are they deeply satisfied?
 Is every step of your process designed to ensure deep satisfaction?
 Or is that still a work in progress?
 Organizations and businesses that do well in the long run spend a lot of time and effort making sure they are able to deeply satisfy.
 This extra time may seem hard to justify.
 Rarely does a customer thank you directly for such effort.
 But when it comes time to answer the question “Who should I use for this?” or “Which one of these should I buy?” the answer needs to be crystal clear in your customer’s mind.

 You and no other.
 The other path very often leads to ruin.